openstack-archive/fuel-plugin-opendaylight/README.md

 1. Create a new environment with the Fuel UI wizard.
 2. Click on the Settings tab of the Fuel web UI.
-3. Select "OpenDaylight plugin" section.
+3. Select "OpenDaylight plugin" section in "Other" tab.
 4. Tick the checkbox and click "Save Settings" button.
 5. Assign role OPENDAYLIGHT to one of the node.